baskreijveld/superoffice-docs/docs/en/email/mailgun/dkim/set-up.md

 2. We will reply with the DKIM to the submitted email address.
 3. You will now need to add this DKIM to your DNS, see next step.

+(note: you can only obtain a DKIM key for one domain.
+Should you require a DKIM key for more domains, please consider using a custom SMTP)

 ## Open the domain settings for the Google domain

 [!include[ALT](../includes/open-google-domain-settings.md)]